Rickgzz/C/PIA/README.md

 } SERIE[MAX];
 ```
-* Here is were all the data related to the components connected in series would be storage, such as the component numbers, their individual resistance value, current and voltage.
+* Here is were all the data related to the components connected in series will be storage, such as the component numbers, their individual resistance value, current and voltage.